aelyo-softworks/Wice/README.md

 * It **still support .NET Framework 4.7.2**.
 * It's **100% open source C# code**, with something like 50000 lines of code (which is a relatively small code base).
 * It's more modern than Winforms (GDI/GDI+) and WPF (which is still based on DirectX 9 and that causes lots of issues).
-* It has **no sandbox like UWP**, and **doesn't require Win2D**  (it's too complex to use and requires all sort off painful MSVC dependencies).
+* It has **no sandbox like UWP**, and **doesn't require Win2D**  (it's too complex to use and requires all sort of painful MSVC dependencies).
-* It **compiles much faster than UWP or WinUI** projects because the tooling is the standard .NET "old" tooling we all love an cherish.
+* It **compiles much faster than UWP or WinUI** projects because the tooling is the standard .NET "old" tooling we all love and cherish.
 * It has no external dependencies, so it's **free from deployment pain** (read: UPW and current WinUI 3 packaging that takes hours to compile and "deploy" `<rant>` why should I need to "deploy" my apps at all?`</rant>`).
-Using .NET 5/6/7+, you can even publish your app as a *really single* zero-dependency .exe!
+Using .NET 5/6/7/8+, you can even publish your app as a *really single* zero-dependency .exe, and if you use WiceAOT and .NET 8 it's even better!
 * It has the real Windows Acrylic (no hack!) brush w/o the need for UWP.
-* It ships with an integrated in-process (Snoop-like for people familiar with WPF) visual "Spy" utility (just press F9 in debug mode, actually, this sole part uses Winforms, but it's not necessary for Wice, it's more like an external embedded tool).
+* Unless you use WiceAOT, Wice ships with an integrated in-process (Snoop-like for people familiar with WPF) visual "Spy" utility (just press F9 in debug mode, actually, this sole part uses Winforms, but it's not necessary for Wice, it's more like an external embedded tool).

 # Status
-Wice is still a work in progress.
-The base system is working quite well but it's not 100% finished.
+Wice is always a work in progress.
 Please post an issue if you have a problem or a question, using sample reproducible code.

 # List of projects
 .NET Standard & Framework projects: